Negotiation excellence

 Principles of negotiations

 Competition meets collaboration: Competitive spirit is an intrinsic part of negotiating.
 It turns negotiating into an exciting process – or even a game.
-As a rule, however, the “players” in negotiations do not have all the information, they are not aware of the full extent of the other party’s interests and do not know what they could still offer or what might be of interest to the other party,
+As a rule, however, the “players” in negotiations do not have all the information, they are not aware of the full extent of the other party’s interests and do not know what they could still offer or what might be of interest to the other

 Remember, companies are made up of people: It is as simple and as complex as separating the private and professional parts of everyday life.
-Businesses are led by people, but if things get personal rather than stay professional, particularly during tough and possibly heated negotiations, people might get into the fight-or-flight mode.
+Businesses are led by people, but if things get personal rather than professional, particularly during tough and possibly heated negotiations, people might get into the fight-or-flight mode.
 This stops them from thinking rationally, makes discussions unproductive, and can ultimately damage business relationships.
 Being tough on business topics but considerate and respectful with people you are negotiating with will help you get what you want and need.

 Choose empathy: Negotiating can be an emotional business.
 You might think you have to choose between being tough and detached to keep a clear head in negotiations, or being sympathetic to the other party and their feelings, if you want to reach an agreement, but it is not the only choice.
 You can also choose empathy.
 It will allow you to assert your interests without being too harsh and to show understanding of the other party’s feelings without having to feel the same way.

 Be proactive rather than reactive: It is important to prepare for all potential courses of action if you want your negotiations to succeed.
 It is not only about having a plan of action, but also about being proactive in preventing unfavorable developments and in steering negotiations in the right direction.
-The right trade-offs, the right people, the right timing, and the right approaches are the key to success.
+The right trade-offs, the right people, the right timing, and the right approaches are the keys to success.
 Thorough preparation will help you to establish what “right” means in your business situation.

 Game theory and psychology as key elements in negotiations